natebarksdale/natebarksdale.github.io/src/content/blog/2008-08-06-the-only-really-effective-apologia.md

 description: Joseph Cardinal Ratzinger reflects on the true testimonies of Christianity through the lives of saints and the beauty of art instead of mere apologetics.
 emoji: ✝️
 tags:
+  - ✝️ Christianity
-  - 🌟 Saints
+  - ✝️ Scriptures
-  - 🎨 Art
+  - 🌍 Culture
-  - 📖 Faith
+  - ❤️ Relationships
 haiku: |
   Holiness shines bright,
   In art and saints we find grace,